oat-sa/taohub-articles/forge/TAO-2-5.md

 The purpose of this working area is to improve access to extenral contributions into the tao code base.
 One of the barrier to entry being our SE process including formal code generation from argoUML.

-#### Generate the models from the source code instead of the other way round while keeping the consistency.
+####Generate the models from the source code instead of the other way round while keeping the consistency.{#generate-the-models-from-the-source-code-instead-of-the-other-way-round-while-keeping-the-consistency}

 So far, we were generating the source code from our architecture models.